dsmithhayes/bencode/readme.md

 ### Dictionary

-Dictionaries are key-value lists of bytes.
+Dictionaries are key-value lists.
 The first element in the list is the key, and the second is the value.
 The Dictionary is prefixed with a `d` and suffixed with an `e`.

     d3:key5:valuee

 You can also use elements as values in the list.

     d3:keyli3ei5eee
+    d3:keyd3:key5:valueee

 #### Usage

     <?php

-    use DSH\Bencode\Collection\Dictionary;
+    use Bencode\Collection\Dictionary;

     $dictionary = new Dictionary(['key' => 'value']);
     echo $dictionary->encode();     // d3:key5:valuee